 The MDiv/MBA joint degree meets the standard requirements of both graduate degree plans.
 Prospective students will declare their intent to enroll in the joint degree with the Associate Dean for Academic Affairs at Truett Seminary and the Graduate Associate Dean of the Business School.
 Students will be required to make formal application to each academic unit.
-Student would have two options for starting their joint degree.
+Students would have two options for starting their joint degree.
 Option one: Non - business undergrad majors will complete the MDiv educational program prior to entering the MBA program.
 As part of the admissions process for the MBA program, students applying for the joint degree will complete the GMAT or GRE 60 days before starting the MBA program.
 Once prospective students have been accepted into the MBA program, prospective students will complete the Integrated Management System (IMS) course before taking the core business courses.
 Students taking IMS receive academic credit but do not earn a grade.
 Students must pass the IMS course in order to continue on with the MBA portion of the joint degree.
 Option two: Business undergrad majors would have the option of starting the MBA portion first or the MDiv.
 Students with an undergraduate degree in business are not required to take IMS.
 Master of Divinity students who fail to complete the requirements for the MBA portion of the joint degree, however, will be eligible to complete the MDiv degree in consultation with the Associate Dean for Academic Affairs at the Seminary.

-Requirements for Master of Divi inity78 hrs
+Requirements for Master of Divis nity

 Introductory Courses

 .
 THEO 7340 Intro to Christian Scriptures

 THEO 7343 Intro to Christian History

 THEO 7345 Intro to Christian Theology

 Christian Scriptures

 THEO 7370 Christian Scriptures 1

 THEO 7372 Christian Scriptures 2

 THEO 7371 Christian Scriptures 3

 THEO 7373 Christian Scriptures 4

 Christian Theology

 THEO 7360 Christian Texts and Traditions 1

-THEO 7361 Christian Texts and Tradiitions 2
+THEO 7361 Christian Texts and Traditions 2

 THEO 7362 Christian Texts and Traditions 3

 THEO 7396 The Baptist Identity

 THEO 7382 Constructive Theology

-Leadership/Administ ration
+Leadership/Administr ation

-LEAD 7301 Leadership for Ministry
+LEAD 7301 Leadership for Ministry or PAST 7330 Into to Pastoral Care

-LEAD 7V21 Studies in Leadership: The Business of Ministry (3 hrs)
+LEAD 7302 The Business of Ministry (3 hrs)

-LEAD 7309 Church Administration
+Recommended: LEAD 7309, or another course in LEAD, PAST,

+PRCH or PRTH

 Christian Ministry

-MSSN 7385 Christian World Mission
+THEO 7316 Christian Worship

 PRCH 7316 Preaching 1

-THEO 7316 Christian Worship
+WOCW 7385 Intro to Christian Witness and Mission

 MENT 7V00 Mentoring in Ministry (9 hours)

-PRTH 7391 Integrative Seminar